Intrinsic Stochastic Differential Equations and Extended Ito Formula on Manifolds

+In terms of the covariant derivative $\nabla$, the second order equations are given as $\nabla_{\dot{x}}\dot{x} = Y(x)$, for some $Y\in \mathfrak{X}(M)$.
+We know that for $\nabla_{\dot{x}}\dot{x} = Y(x)$, The diffusion generator can now be constructed directly using lemma \ref{lemma: second_order_construction}.
+Given a connection on the manifold, in local coordinates $(U,\chi)$ the diffusion generator is given as,

-$V = 0$ is a special case, in which the solution curve is a geodesic.
-When we consider $V(x) = 0$, then from \cite{gliklikh2011global} and \cite{emery2012stochastic} we know that the resulting SDE is the Intrinsic representation of the Ito SDE on manifold with connection.
-Conventionally, these equation are simply written as
+$Y = 0$ is a special case, in which the solution curve is a geodesic.
+If we consider $Y = 0$, then we find that the resulting SDE is the Intrinsic representation of the Ito SDE on manifold with a connection, as defined in \cite{gliklikh2011global} and \cite{emery2012stochastic}. \begin{definition} Let $G_I\in\mathcal{G}(M)$ on the manifold $M$ be a diffusion generator such that the solution of the differential equation $\nabla_{\dot{x}}\dot{x} = 0$ is also the solution of the Schwartz equation $\mathbf{d}x/dt = G_I(\dot{x})$.
+Then $G_I\in\mathcal{G}(M)$ will be called \textbf{\textit{Ito diffusion generator}}.
+Locally, in chart $(U,\chi)$,